KrishanHimesh/KN_University_Network_Design-Cyber_Security_Project_G02/Technical_Artifacts/23_IoT_Demonstration/IoT_Demonstration.md

 # IoT Demonstration

 ## Overview
 The system screens temperature and humidity using IoT sensors.
 Node-RED is utilized for data assortment, handling, and integration with Azure IoT Hub for unified monitoring, storage, and analysis.
-The overall system comprises of:< br / >
+The overall system comprises of:
 •	Temperature Sensor Node (e.g., DHT11, DHT22)
 •	Humidity Sensor Node (Separate sensor)
 •	Node-RED for flow management and continuous data representation